Population Health Fellowship – Rough Guide

-Successful applicants will embark on a year-long part-time fellowship, 2 days a week, alongside their permanent clinical post.
+Successful applicants will embark on a year-long part-time fellowship, 2 days a week, alongside their substantive posts.
 Fellows will be working on a population health project at a host organisation.
-Examples of possible host organisations include hospital and community trusts, public health organisations, integrated care systems (or sustainability and transformation partnerships), clinical commissioning groups and primary care networks.
+Examples of possible host organisations include hospital and community trusts, public health organisations, integrated care systems and primary care networks.

 Project supervision and support will be provided by a named supervisor from the host organisation.
-The project will also be supported by a formal blended educational programme, which will consist of a series of virtual contact days and e-learning modules.
-See Appendix 2 for examples of population health projects.
+The project will also be supported by a formal taught blended educational programme, which will be delivered via a series of virtual contact days.

 The value of a population health fellowship

 The programme provides an infrastructure to train future population health practitioners.
 We aim to recruit professionals with outstanding potential and develop them into a faculty capable of incorporating population health in their local work systems and thereby improve patient outcomes.
 As the programme develops there will be an ever-growing group of population health practitioners from various professions.
-Population health skills are highly sought after and fellows from a previous local population health fellowship have ended up working in leadership positions across the NHS.
+Population health skills are highly sought after, and several members of the alumni have progressed to leadership roles in local and national organisations.

 Application cycle and number of posts

-The fellowship is national and available in every HEE region.
-There are 21 posts in total, with 3 posts allocated to each region (the final numbers per region may vary).
-Each region will conduct its own selection process with support from the HEE national team.
-Prospective applicants will be expected to continue in their substantive NHS post alongside this part-time fellowship.
+The fellowship is national and available in every region.
+There are a minimum of 3 posts allocated to each region, and regions will conduct their own selection process with support from the national team.
+Prospective applicants will be expected to continue in their substantive posts alongside this part-time fellowship.

-The process of identifying host organisations (including their proposed projects) will be undertaken from November 2021.
-The selected host organisations and the HEE regional teams will then advertise the available projects, with adverts going out from February 2022.
-Applicants will complete a short online application before the interviews in March 2022.
+The process of identifying host organisations (including their proposed projects) will be undertaken from November 2022.
+The selected host organisations and the HEE regional teams will then advertise the available projects, with adverts going out from February 2023.
+Applicants must provide a CV and complete a short online application before the interviews from March 2023.

 Population Health projects